TheMetaGuy/Type-Analyser/readme.md

 ## **What is Type-Master?**
 -----
-Type-Master is a simple yet innovative utility package designed to provide in-depth and precise type information for any JavaScript object.
+Type-Master is a simple yet innovative library designed to provide precise and in-depth type information for any JavaScript object.
 It's capable of analyzing primitive, built-in types, ES6/ES2020 types, and even your custom classes.

 It offers a set of functions that go beyond the native `typeof`, `instanceof`, and `isNaN` operators, addressing their limitations and delivering enhanced run-time and debug-time functionality that every JavaScript developer needs.
 <br>